gierens/neovim-plugin/README.md

 It also contains some helpful hints about Lua in Neovim for example.

 This example Neovim plugin displays and allows you to update a todo list.
+The todo list is stored in a SQLite 3 database located at `~/.todo.db`.

 ## Installation